markcmurphy/devdocs-portal/Checkouts.md

 It allows a developer to create a custom checkout experience to move a customer through the checkout process.
 The SDK handles all the ‘heavy-lifting’ such as customer login, getting shipping quotes and submitting payment for an order.
 With the Checkout JS SDK, you can build a [custom checkout](https://github.com/bigcommerce/checkout-sdk-js-example) presentation layer in popular frontend frameworks such as React.

+The Checkout JS SDK is a JavaScript library of methods for performing actions related to checkout.
+It includes methods for logging in a customer, adding addresses to the checkout object, and surfacing the shipping and payment methods that a merchant has configured.
+It’s everything you need to build your own custom checkout page on BigCommerce.

 To learn more about the Checkout JS SDK, see [Checkout SDK](https://developer.bigcommerce.com/api-docs/cart-and-checkout/checkout-sdk).

 ### Embedded Checkout